Deadline: December 3, 2021

 Deadline: December 31, 2021

 Undergraduate research, as defined by the American Association of Colleges and Universities “involve[s] students with actively contested questions, empirical observation, cutting-edge technologies, and the sense of excitement that comes from working to answer important questions.”
 Undergraduate research is considered a high impact practice that can increase student learning driven by mentoring relationships with faculty while also building a culture of innovation and scholarship on campus.

-Deadline: June 23, December 1, 2021
+Deadline: December 20, 2021

 Swarthmore College is hosting the first regional Symposium on Disinformation Studies.
 The SDS will be an interdisciplinary conference about the causes and effects of disinformation, its probable evolution, and practical counter-measures and solutions.
 We encourage papers on information warfare, analyzing it through both national and global lenses, just as we welcome discussions from experts of varied disciplinary backgrounds—disinformation spread is an issue that does not discriminate on the basis of industry or national boundary.

 Continue reading “CFP: Symposium on Disinformation Studies (Swarthmore College)”